Appearances and Cons

 Posted in: Appearances and Cons by Scott H. Andrews

-I’m on three panels, all dealing with short fiction or small-press publishing:
+I’m on three panels, all dealing with online magazines or their podcasts:

 Leave a Comment »